Ford Edge: Non-Chinese markets

-The third-gen Ford Edge has landed in Panama, offering three-row versatility and retaining the hybrid setup introduced in the Chinese market.
+The third-gen Ford Edge was launched in Panama in November 2025 exclusively with the hybrid setup introduced in the Chinese market.
+Panama is the first country to receive the Edge in the Latin America-Caribbean region.

+In December 2025, the third-generation Edge launched in Mexico, with vehicles starting to reach dealerships across the country in the same month.
+Only the hybrid model is available in the country.

+Facelift (2026)

+On May 11, 2026, MIIT filings revealed the first details of the updated Edge L, which is marketed as the 2027 model year.
+The exterior features minor changes including new side air vents on the front bumper, a revised taillight design, and license plate holder moved from the tailgate to the rear bumper, causing the vehicle's overall length to increase by 11 mm.
+The powertrain remains unchanged.
+It is expected to launch in the second half of 2026.

 Powertrain

 The Edge L is offered with two powertrain options, a gasoline engine with an optional hybrid version.
-The standard engine is a 2.0 L turbocharged 4-cylinder making 248 hp and 279 lbft of torque which is mounted to an eight-speed automatic transmission.
-The hybrid version combines the same engine with a 140 kW, 236 lbft electric motor through a planetary gearset eCVT to achieve a total system output of 271 hp and 299 lbft of torque.
+The standard engine is a 2.0 L turbocharged 4-cylinder with a 10.8:1 compression ratio making 245 hp and 279 lbft of torque which is mounted to an eight-speed automatic transmission.
+The hybrid version combines a similar engine with a 9.5:1 compression ratio with a 188 hp, 236 lbft electric motor through a planetary gearset eCVT to achieve a total system output of 268 hp and 299 lbft of torque.
 Both powertrains are offered with optional mechanical all-wheel drive and have transverse mounted engines.

-Fuel consumption ranges from 6.31 L/100km with the front-wheel drive hybrid model, 8.91 L/100km with the all-wheel drive gasoline model on the WLTP cycle.
+Fuel consumption ranges from 6.31 L/100km with the front-wheel drive hybrid model to 8.91 L/100km with the all-wheel drive gasoline model on the WLTP cycle.